fugue-sage/demo/README.md

 There is now an ```EC2.InstanceBlockDeviceMapping``` that attaches to the ```LaunchConfiguration```.
 It has an ```EC2.Volume``` configured and there is a corresponding validation that its encrypted.

-There are two policy files, one with SSH and one without.
-For myself, I've been using the one *with* SSH for conductor side.
+There are two policy files, one that prevents SSH ingress and one that doesn't check.
+For myself, I've been using the one *with* NoSSH for conductor side.
 That way in a demo I can allow SSH to the ASG and it will compile fine, but then the conductor will reject it.
 The case being this particular target conductor is only for production.